Aashivm6/Aashivm6/README.md

 I'm a Management Engineering student passionate about learning how to use data to solve real-world problems.
 I enjoy turning raw data into clear, actionable insights through dashboards and analytical models.

-I am continuously improving my skills in **MySQL, Power BI, Python, Excel VBA, and R**, and I’m currently seeking a **Winter 2026 internship** in Data Analytics, Business Intelligence, or Operations Analysis.
+I am continuously improving my skills in **MySQL, Power BI, Python, Excel VBA, and R**, and I’m currently seeking a **Fall 2026 internship** in Data Analytics, Business Intelligence, or Operations Analysis.

 ---